 Caballerango (2018) played as part of this year’s Camden International Film Festival, which took place from September 12-15, 2019.
 It will play as part of the Boston Latino International Film Festival tonight, September 27, at the Emerson Paramount Center.

 At the 2018 iteration of the Camden International Film Festival I saw one film of extraordinary clarity, Las Nubes (2017), a 21-minute short by director Juan Pablo González comprised of a single long shot taken from the backseat of a moving car.
-The shot looks through the windshield, leaving the driver, who speaks for the majority of the movie, is mostly visible only through the interior rearview mirror—so really the frame is just the vehicle’s interior, the view out the front windshield, and his eyes in the mirror.
-Although their respective subjects, on some level, are entirely different, Las Nubes (“clouds”) shares much with González’s latest and longest film, Caballerango (“horse wrangler”): Both are nonfiction works that place a heavy emphasis on landscape, both were made in collaboration with cinematographer Jim Hickcox, both document the story of a particular family based in the Mexican state of Jalisco, and both give a central focus to the patriarch of those families, who is in both cases depicted regarding the loss of a child.
+The shot looks through the windshield, leaving the driver—who speaks for the majority of the movie—mostly visible only through the interior rearview mirror.
+So really the frame is just the vehicle’s interior, the view out the front windshield, and his eyes in the mirror.
+Although their respective subjects are entirely different, Las Nubes (“clouds”) shares much with González’s latest and longest film, Caballerango (“horse wrangler”): Both are nonfiction works that place a heavy emphasis on landscape, both were made in collaboration with cinematographer Jim Hickcox, both document the story of a particular family based in the Mexican state of Jalisco, and both give a central focus to the patriarch of those families, who is in both cases depicted regarding the loss of a child.

-The first shot of Caballerango—a film which is said to feature 37 shots in total, I haven’t counted—is of a white horse, offset by green nature and a blue sky, as it sits calmly nestled in the center of a wide view that overwhelms it.
+The first image of Caballerango—which is said to feature just 37 shots in total, I haven’t counted—shows a white horse, offset by green nature and a blue sky, as it sits calmly nestled in the center of a wide view that overwhelms it.
 The second shot is of a man in a car, framed close enough for an interview—and in that it can’t help but recall Las Nubes, despite the composition itself being quite different: The man drives while the camera observes him from the passenger’s seat, and from offscreen a voice that presumably belongs to the filmmaker asks, “José, could you talk about the last time you saw your son?”

 The driver, José Bolaños Becerra per the credits, is being prompted to speak about his youngest son, most often referred to as Nando, who has died by suicide.
 The formal contrast illustrated between these very first two images—a distanced view of landscape and community on the one side, more intimately-composed interview-based scenes regarding Nando on the other—is what shapes and defines González’s feature.